 The guest bedroom. the moths and butterflies are original.
 The drawing on the wall is Jennette, as drawn by Gene.

 The downstairs bathroom, which Gene used as a darkroom

 The atrium, which was mentioned in one of the novels.

 We also saw the upstairs rooms, but they aren’t restored or furnished.
-We visited, not because we’re huge fans of Stratton-Porter — Sally hasn’t read any of her books — but because we like seeing how people lived in the past.
+We visited, not because we’re huge fans of Stratton-Porter — my wife hasn’t read any of her books — but because we like seeing how people lived in the past.
 Because her novels have gone out of vogue, Stratton-Porter isn’t well known these days.
 But for 20 years or so at the beginning of the 20th century, she was very popular and famous.
 J.K.
 Rowling, author the Harry Potter series, lists her as one of her favorite writers.
 But apart from all that, this was an enjoyable tour of a comfortable, practical, attractive house.